 - Bake 8-12 minutes, or until the bottom of cookies are a light golden brown.
 Allow cookies to cool for 2 minutes on the baking sheet, then transfer to wire rack to fully cool.

 - To make the glaze, whisk powdered sugar, anise extract, and 3 tbsp. milk together.
 If too thick, add milk 1 tsp. at a time until desired consistency is achieved.

 - Pour glaze into a shallow bowl.
-Dip top of each cookie in the glaze, return to wire rack, and sprinkle with nonpareils.
+Dip top of each cookie in the glaze, return to the wire rack, and sprinkle with nonpareils.
 Allow glaze to set before serving.

-If you are finding your dough too sticky when you are trying to roll it in your hands, add additional flour as needed, 1 tbsp at a time.
+If you are finding your dough too sticky when you are trying to roll it in your hands, add additional flour as needed, 1 Tbsp at a time.